 est. 1970, rev. 2004

-concepts, models, and theories to support applications of Information
+fundamental concepts, models, and theories to support applications of

-that automate, integrate, and optimize the processes of innovation, design,
+information technologies that automate, integrate, and optimize the processes

 Collaboration: To foster interdisciplinary work and to collaborate with other Technical Committees, Working Groups and global professional organizations with allied interests.

 This Technical Committee provides a focus for multi-disciplinary research into the application of information technologies and practices to facilitate information management - that is, to make it easier for people to have up-to-date knowledge, to be flexible, and to adapt.
 Some non-exclusive examples are:

 Digital Engineering / Digital Modeling and Simulation / Digital Manufacturing